 Risk of New Entry

-In this case of NASCAR it can be noted that companies are heavily investing for research study and development.
-NASCAR must also work on its media rights policy with Turner Broadcasting System.
+Innovation has influence on practically every organisation.
+It includes development in company strategy.
+In this case of International Speedway Corporation Case Study Analysis it can be kept in mind that companies are greatly spending for research and advancement.
+NASCAR ought to likewise deal with its media rights policy with Turner Broadcasting System.

 7 P's of Marketing